franciscop/umbrella/src/plugins/dragula/readme.md

 ### Install

-Remember to use `plugins.min.js` **instead** of `umbrella.js`.
+> Remember to use `plugins.min.js` **instead** of `umbrella.js` if you want to use this plugin

 This is a plugin for the [Dragula project](https://github.com/bevacqua/dragula).
 As all of Umbrella's external plugins, this needs first to be added to your codebase.
 According to [Dragula's install guide](https://github.com/bevacqua/dragula#install), you can do so using NPM:

 ```bash
 npm install dragula --save